textpattern/textpattern.github.io/tags/expires.md

 category: tags
 published: true
 title: "Expires"
-Description: The expires tag is used to indicate when an article should no longer appear in a site, particularly when the information is date sensitive.
+description: The expires tag is used to indicate when an article should no longer appear in a site, particularly when the information is date sensitive.
 tags:
   - Article tags
 ---